Energy Mentor Program

 Who is an Energy Mentor?

-Faculty or staff member who is passionate about sustainability and has volunteered to support the culture of sustainability at NAU by pledging to adopt and encourage key energy saving behaviors.
-Energy Mentors are all over campus!
-The graph below shows which major departments have Energy Mentors.
+Energy are all over campus!
+They are any faculty or staff members who have a passion for sustainability and volunteer to support the culture of sustainability at NAU by pledging to adopt and encourage key energy-saving behaviors.

 Watch Video: GNEI Faculty & Staff Behaviors Video